"In my country, you're all treated like slaves."

 "It’s amicable and Eissa will stay with his mother, who is basing herself in London."

 The source went on further to add how Wissam was fascinated by black women's alluring beauty and was reported to have mistreated the singer on occasions.

 Later the source opened up further and announced a shocking revelation citing that Mr. Al Mana was reported to have bigoted views and he once said:

-A potential divorce could prove quite costly as Wissam, 42, is estimated to have a fortune of around $1 billion as CEO of multinational Al Mana business conglomerate.
-Which is at least four times Janet’s worth.
+A potential divorce could prove quite costly as Wissam, 42, is estimated to have a fortune of around $1 billion as CEO of a multinational Al Mana business conglomerate.
+Which are at least four times Janet’s worth.

 Janet and her husband married in 2012 in a hush-hush ceremony, and it was announced earlier this year that the couple had welcomed their son Eissa.

-It's long been rumoured that Janet converted to Islam while married to her husband, but the star has never confirmed whether that was true or not.
+It's long been rumored that Janet converted to Islam while married to her husband, but the star has never confirmed whether that was true or not.

 She revealed that she had been deprived of almost everything in life, as she could not even listen to music, drive a car, wear designer clothes but only the 'Black Abaya' and could not even move outside her residential home, in Doha as she was always surrounded by heavily armed security men.

-Janet said her song feat J.Cole “No Sleep” subliminally echos the tales of her marriage, citing the difficulties involved in adapting to her new life, the stress involved in being a Muslims wife and the regrets she had due to the choices she made
+Janet said her song feat J.Cole “No Sleep” subliminally echos the tales of her marriage, citing the difficulties involved in adapting to her new life, the stress involved in being a Muslim wife, and the regrets she had due to the choices she made